Your Ad Here

 Shell Tank Car 1246.
 I made my way back to the station and thanked them for letting me look around.
 I told them that someday I would be back to ride their train.
 I next drove to Snoqualmie Falls.

 Snoqualmie Falls.
-After enjoying the views for a few minutes I drove north to Carnation to Remlinger Farms and my next rail adventure but alas that is another story.
+After enjoying the views for a few minutes I drove north to Carnation to Remlinger Farms.

 RETURN TO THE MAIN PAGE